caesarnine/binal.pub/content/post/2018-09-30-python-docker-compose.md

 5. Once I have a final version of my code, save it (and any models it relies on) into `/code`.
 6. Update the `docker-compose.prod.yml` file's `command` section to point to the my scripts' name, and the `image` section to point to my docker registry (something like my_registry/my_project:0.1).
 7. Run `docker-compose -f docker-compose.prod.yml build` - this builds the production version of the image, packaging everything in the `/code` and `/notebooks` directories directly onto the image.
-8. Run `docker-compose push` which pushes that packaged image into my organizations docker registry.
+8. Run `docker-compose -f docker-compose.prod.yml push` which pushes that packaged image into my organizations docker registry.

 At this point I now have an image that contains all my code, models, and other artifacts I need, that's preinstalled with exact versions of the Python packages and dependencies I require.
 It's stored in a central location where I can easily pull it down onto other servers.